 The product requirements really demanded detailing.
 The first and crucial thing is to clarify your needs and the vision of the product.
 Here’re 3 questions you can ask yourself at this stage:

-- What do I expect from an outsourcing company?
+- What do I expect from an outsourcing software development company?

 - How do I want to collaborate?